jnavila/plotkicadsch/docs/index.md

 Kicad generally has a nice behavior with respect to version controlling, such as taking care to not upset the structure of a schematic file when a small change is introduced.
 This lands very well in the version control world because when reviewing the changes between two versions, the changes are limited to some small chunks of the files.
 Nevertheless, some other behaviors are really annoying for version control.
 One of these behaviors is the fact of changing the content of the files for administrative purpose, without any causal or visual relationship with user's actions.

-Fortunately, to solve this issue, there is a very handy feature of git that allows to filter files when they are about to be commited and changed again if needed when they are checked out.
+Fortunately, to solve this issue, there is a very handy feature of git that allows to filter the content of the files when they are about to be commited and changed back if needed when they are checked out.
 This feature is called cleaning (when checking in)/smudging (when checking out).
 Using this feature, we can force the content of certain parts of the files to remain the same in version control, even when these parts are changing in the working copy.

 ### How it works